Why I hate HFS+

 August 5, 2011HFS+, the filesystem used on modern versions of Mac OS, is long past its prime.
 It’s actually a remarkable feat of engineering: the same filesystem has been extended and improved upon for over ten years despite technical limitations inherent in its original design.
 However, sometimes its limitations are a little too much.

-I have kept a checkout of the linux 2.6 git
+I have kept a checkout of the linux 2.6 git repository on my Mac for some time

 now – it’s sometimes fun to go sourcediving through the kernel, even though I